Solo User Guide

 ✔ Change node state to configured in remote config

-Now that everything is set up you need to start them.
+Now that everything is set up, start your consensus node(s):

 solo consensus node start --deployment "${SOLO_DEPLOYMENT}"